BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 * control: Tracks a GUI Control
 * x, y: A point, x and y can be specified in px or %

+You can change these properties directly on MultiLinePoint instances, or pass them to add() or push()

 Here are the functions you can use:

-* add(): Receives any number of arguments, each argument can be a mesh, a control, or a point
+* add(): Receives any number of arguments and adds them, each argument can be a mesh, a control, or a point.
+Returns an array of MultiLinePoint
-* push(): Adds a new MultiLinePoint instance where you can directly change mesh, control, x and y
+* push(): Receives 1 argument and adds it, each argument can be a mesh, a control, or a point.
+Returns a MultiLinePoint
 * remove(): Recives an index or an instance of a MultiLinePoint and removes it
 * getAt(): Recives an index of a MultiLinePoint and returns its instance.
 If no MultiPoint exists in that index - a new one is created